 January 2018 – January 2019

-Software Development Intern, BTQ Group, New York, NY
+Software Development Intern, BTQ Group, New York, NY-

-Developing code for websites and applications
+Contributed to code development for websites and applications

 March 2014-January 2018

-Restaurant Manager, Casey’s Diner, New York, NY
+Restaurant Manager, Casey’s Diner, New York, NY-

-Handled paperwork for payroll
+Handled payroll documentation

 VOLUNTEER WORK